 The 911 Carrera has six airbags — the front two along with two-piece side-impact airbags on either side.
 A torso airbag deploys from the seatback, and a head-protection airbag deploys upward from the door rather than downward from the ceiling.
 This gives the Cabriolet version head protection that some convertibles lack.

-911 in the Market
+911 Cabriolet in the Market

 |Send Joe an email|

-People Who Viewed This Car Also Viewed
+People Who Viewed this Car Also Viewed

 Select up to three models to compare with the 2012 Porsche 911.